How Easily do Irrelevant Inputs Skew the Responses of Large Language Models?: Experimental Setup

 \subsection{Evaluation Metrics}

-To quantify the impact of irrelevant information interference on LLMs' response changes, we incorporate two specific evaluation metrics: \begin{itemize} \item \textbf{Misrepresentation Ratio.} This metric assesses the rate at which LLMs modify their responses due to the influence of irrelevant information, effectively measuring their propensity to be misled by irrelevant information. \item \textbf{Uncertainty Ratio.} This metric calculates how often LLMs indicate uncertainty in their replies (e.g., responses that include phrases like ``I'm not sure'').
-It serves to measure the likelihood of LLMs expressing a lack of confidence in their answers caused by interference of irrelevant information. \end{itemize}

-To facilitate the answer parsing, following \cite{xie2023adaptive}, we adopt the multiple-choice QA format as the primary experimental framework to streamline the process of answer evaluation.
-To be specific, we offer options including memory answers of LLMs, irrelevant answers generated by human-written templates based on the misleading object \textit{obj'}, and uncertainty option (i.e., ``I'm not sure.'').
+To quantify the impact of irrelevant information interference on LLMs' response changes, we incorporate two specific evaluation metrics: \begin{itemize} \item \textbf{Misrepresentation Ratio.} This metric assesses the rate at which LLMs modify their responses due to the influence of irrelevant information, effectively measuring their propensity to be misled by irrelevant information. \footnote{Whether LLMs rely on parametric memory or gold passages is not considered misrepresentation, as both types of information are deemed ``relevant''.} \item \textbf{Uncertainty Ratio.} This metric calculates how often LLMs indicate uncertainty in their replies (e.g., responses that include phrases like ``I'm not sure'').
+It serves to measure the likelihood of LLMs expressing a lack of confidence in their answers caused by interference of irrelevant information. \end{itemize} To facilitate the answer parsing, following \cite{xie2023adaptive}, we adopt the multiple-choice QA format as the primary experimental framework to streamline the process of answer evaluation.
+To be specific, we offer options including memory answers of LLMs, irrelevant answers generated by human-written templates based on the misleading object \textit{obj'}, and uncertainty options (i.e., ``I'm not sure.'').
 Options are shuffled before being presented to LLMs.
 We provide more details and examples in Appendix \ref{subsec: Creating Options: Process and Illustration}.
 Furthermore, in section \ref{subsec: task format}, we investigate the impact of question formats on the performance of LLMs.